Romance Languages Major, B.A.–Hispanic Studies

 Completion of SPAN 261 or SPAN 267 is considered a prerequisite for the Hispanic Studies major.

-Students majoring in Hispanic Studies with a concentration in an area OTHER than Translation and Interpreting may wish to complement their major with the Spanish minor in Translation and Interpreting by completing at least three of SPAN 351, 352, 369, and 370 in addition to the major requirements.
-Students majoring in Hispanic Studies with a concentration in an area OTHER than Spanish for the Professions may wish to complement their major with the Spanish minor for the Professions by completing SPAN 320 and 325 or SPAN 323 and 324 or SPAN 321 and 328, and SPAN 329 in addition to the major requirements.
+Students majoring in Hispanic Studies with a concentration in an area OTHER than Translation and Interpreting may wish to complement their major with the Spanish Minor in Translation and Interpreting by completing at least three of SPAN 351, 352, 369, and 370 in addition to the major requirements.
+Students majoring in Hispanic Studies with a concentration in an area OTHER than Spanish for the Professions may wish to complement their major with the Spanish Minor for the Professions by completing SPAN 320 and 325 or SPAN 323 and 324 or SPAN 321 and 328, and SPAN 329 in addition to the major requirements.

 Hispanic Literatures and Cultures